ng-apimock/core/README.md

   "name": "some mock", // the name of the mock "isArray": true, // optional, indicator that indicates if the response data is an array or object (for json response) "request": {
-    "url": "/items", // the request url
-    "method": "GET", // the request method
+    "url": "/items", // the regular express to match request urls "method": "GET", // the request method
     "body": {}, // optional, body object
     "headers": {} // optional, headers object